civican/legisinfo/42-1/bills/S-224/bill_text.md

   **(2)** Where no date for progress payments is provided for in the construction contract, the contractor must submit to the government institution or payment certifier, on the last day of the month, a monthly payment application that sets out a claim for the construction work performed as of that day.

-  **(3)** The government institution must pay the contractor on or before the 20th day following the later of
+  **(3)** The government institution must pay the contractor on or before the 20th day following the approval or certification of the contractor's payment application.

-    the last day of the payment period; or

-    the receipt of the payment application.

 ### Section 8

-  **(1)** A government institution must make final payment in respect of  construction work to the contractor on the date provided for in and in accordance with the construction contract.
+  **(1)** Where the construction contract provides a date for final payment, a government institution must make final payment in respect of construction work no later than the date provided in the construction contract or the 20th day after the approval or certification of the payment application, whichever is earlier.

   **(2)** Where no date for final payment is provided for in the construction contract, the government institution must make final payment to the contractor on or before the later of